Why We Love It as Cruisers & How You Get There

 A Great Place Keeps Getting Better

-In the last year, Stock Island Marina Village has added 4,000 feet(!) of additional floating linear dockage, which is fantastic given how quickly this place books up.
-There is also the new, additional pool, an amazing new event space, the new dog parks, a distillery with tours and tastings, retail shops and more.
+Since our first stay, Stock Island Marina Village has added 4,000 feet(!) of additional floating linear dockage, which is fantastic given how quickly this place books up.
+There is also the new, additional pool, an amazing new event space, the new dog parks, retail shops and more.

 As you can no doubt tell, there’s a lot we love about this place But it’s the staff and management at Stock Island Marina Village that really sets it apart.
 Professional, friendly and clearly hired with great care, the crew there set a very high bar.
 They’re eager to see that your needs are met or issues quickly resolved, should any arise.
 All of this, in our opinion, is what makes this marina not simply a Key West destination but a destination unto itself and an ideal spot for an extended stay.
 We have never felt so at home outside of our home port and can’t wait to return.